 Google Analytics offers a simple solution with its Goals system, giving you the ability to set up and track virtually any meaningful user action you’d like.
 Though the system can be intimidating to a newcomer, it’s actually relatively simple and can give you significant insight into the ins and outs of your campaign.

-The name “Goals” makes it sound like you have a specific target in mind for achievement, but you don’t need a traditional goal in mind to create a Goal.
+The name “Goals” makes it sound like you have a specific target in mind for achievement, but you don’t need a traditional SEO goal in mind to create a Goal.
 Instead, a Goal is simply a measure of the number of times a user takes an indicated action on your site.
 Goals are mostly used to measure conversion rates, such as making a purchase on an e-commerce platform or filling out a form on a landing page, but can also refer to abstract or otherwise important user actions, such as going from one specific page to another specific page, or completing a level of a mobile game.

 There are four main “types” of Goals that can be set up in Google Analytics.
 Each can be applied to a number of different situations.
 You may find yourself using one, several, or all of these Goal types for your site: